 International Consensus Conference on Patient Blood Management

-On 24 and 25 April 2018 the International Consensus Conference on Patient Blood Management (ICC-PBM2018) will take place in Frankfurt, Germany.
+On 24 and 25 April 2018 the International Consensus Conference on Patient Blood Management (ICC-PBM2018) took place in Frankfurt, Germany.

 The full program can be read in pdf

 - 470 million population